How to collaborate in Unreal Engine 5

 Mostly used in AAA game studios.
 Perforce is a well established source control system that works well at scale.

 The most popular source control system for software developers.
 Git is open-source and has the richest ecosystem when it comes to community, tools and cloud providers.
+Nowadays, it's a great alternative to Perforce.

 A pretty old but solid and simple source control system.